Mastering Interview Feedback to Enhance Your Recruitment Efforts

 Balance positive and constructive points

-Balancing positive and constructive feedback is key to delivering effective, well-rounded feedback.
+Balancing positive and constructive feedback is key to delivering meaningful feedback that can help candidates be more successful in their job search.

-Starting with a candidate’s strengths, such as a skill they demonstrated well or a quality that stood out during the interview, sets a positive tone and shows you recognize their skillset.
+Begin with a candidate’s strengths, such as a skill they demonstrated well or a quality that stood out during the interview, to set a positive tone and show that you recognize their skillset.
 After acknowledging their strong points, offer constructive suggestions for improvement.
 This approach makes the feedback more digestible and less discouraging.

 A balanced approach not only helps soften the disappointment of rejection but also motivates candidates to focus on areas for growth.